 What is R&D tax relief?

-This relief supports companies that work on innovative projects in science and technology.
-It can be claimed by a range of companies that seek to research or develop an advance in their field.
-It can even be claimed on unsuccessful projects.
+The relief supports companies that work to ‘resolve scientific or technological uncertainties’.
+This is a broad definition that encompasses a range of innovative activities and can even be claimed on unsuccessful projects.
 The level of relief available depends upon which scheme the company uses.

 |Size||Not more than £100m turnover or £86m gross assets and fewer than 500 staff.
 Most companies fall into this category.||500 staff or more and either more than £100 million turnover or £86 million gross assets.|

 |Scheme name||R&D tax relief for SMEs||Research and Development expenditure credits (“RDEC”)|